uber-go/guide/style.md

 **Good**: Match the error and degrade gracefully

-If it's expected for retrieval to fail in specific cases, match on that error case and degrade gracefully.
+If the function defines a specific error in its contract, and the failure is recoverable, match on that error case and degrade gracefully.

 For all other cases, wrap the error and return it.